exercism/go/exercises/concept/the-farm/.docs/instructions.md

 ## 2. Return an error for negative fodder

-If the scale is broken and returning negative amounts of fodder, return an error saying "negative fodder":
+If the scale is broken and returns negative amounts of fodder.
+Return an error saying ***negative fodder***:

 ```go
 // negativeFiveFodder says there are -5.0 fodder